unoplatform/uno.extensions/doc/Reference/Markup/GettingStarted.md

 ## Pre-Generated Markup Extensions

-In addition to the core package and generator the Uno team is shipping and will begin shipping a growing set of pre-generated extension libraries for building your apps with C# Markup.
-These libraries include Uno.WinUI, Uno.Extensions and the Uno.Toolkit.
+In addition to the core package and generator the Uno team is shipping a number of pre-generated extension libraries for building your apps with C# Markup.
 You can find the package with the naming convention `{package name}.Markup`.
+Some common ones you may want to use are:

 - [Uno.WinUI.Markup](https://www.nuget.org/packages/Uno.WinUI.Markup)
 - [Uno.Toolkit.WinUI.Markup](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Markup)